 Will the time and money spent using this site pay off for an average person based on the opinions and experience of our editors.

 As you can probably tell from this overview, I found the Feeld app to be “okay”.
-The biggest drawback was the smaller user base.
+The biggest drawback was the smaller user base which can make it really tough to meet anyone outside of a major city.
 From my experience, the app did feel safe and secure and in no way a scam.

-If you’re looking to explore things sexually, Feeld is a great way to get started.
+If you’re looking to explore things sexually, Feeld is a great way to get started but again, you really need to be in a big city to get decent results.
 The relative anonymity takes away some of the intimidation that can put people off taking that first step.

 If you’re in a relationship, it also allows you to link your profile to your significant others’ so everyone can see.
 This takes a lot of the guesswork out of the process and makes for more informed decisions.
 Attraction and consent are obviously huge parts of any kind of kink play, so the more information you have, the better.

 Being able to link profiles means if you’re single and interested in a couple, you can see them both.
 You see the potential match’s profile like any other app as well, as their partner’s, so there are no surprises.